DeAutremont Brothers

-The DeAutremont Brothers, Roy (March 30, 1900 – June 17, 1983), Ray (March 30, 1900 – December 20, 1984) and Hugh DeAutremont (February 21, 1904– March 30, 1959), were a criminal gang based in the Pacific Northwest during the 1920s.
-Their unsuccessful robbery of Southern Pacific Railroad express train and the murder of four crew members, known as the Siskiyou massacre, was subject to one of the largest and most extensive investigations in the region.
+The DeAutremont Brothers, Roy (March 30, 1900 – June 17, 1983), Ray (March 30, 1900 – December 20, 1984) and Hugh DeAutremont (February 21, 1904 – March 30, 1959), were a criminal gang based in the Pacific Northwest during the 1920s.
+Their unsuccessful robbery of a Southern Pacific Railroad express train and the murder of four crew members, known as the Siskiyou massacre, was subject to one of the largest and most extensive investigations in the region.

 The brothers were eventually identified with the assistance of forensic scientist Edward Heinrich, and they were captured after a four-year nationwide manhunt.

+The Siskiyou massacre became the subject of the Mark Knopfler song, "Tunnel 13", on the 2024 album One Deep River.

 Early lives

 Twin brothers Ray and Roy DeAutremont were born March 30, 1900, in Iowa, and their younger brother Hugh was born on February 21, 1904, in Arkansas.
 They were the sons of Paul P. DeAutremont, who was of French descent, and Isabella Bertha (née Wombacher), who was of German descent.
-Their father ran a barber shop in Albany, Oregon and all three brothers worked as lumberjacks.
+Their father ran a barber shop in Albany, Oregon, and all three brothers worked as lumberjacks.
 Ray was involved in the emerging labor union movement and the Industrial Workers of the World during his youth.
-He was sent to a reformatory in Monroe, Washington in 1919 for his affiliation with the Industrial Workers of the World (IWW or "Wobblies") and spent nearly a year there.
+He was sent to a reformatory in Monroe, Washington, in 1919 for his affiliation with the Industrial Workers of the World (IWW or "Wobblies") and spent nearly a year there.

 When Hugh graduated from high school in New Mexico in June 1923, he joined his brothers in a logging camp near Silverton, Oregon.